 Ultimately the growing NOLO drinks market represents a huge opportunity for beverage producers to diversify their product range and alleviate the risk of flat beer sales and increased tax or legislation.

-Companies which can successfully do this have an opportunity to earn a share of a growing market, reducing reliance on uncertain alcohol sales whilst increasing profit margins, ensuring a fruitful future for drinks manufacturers.
+Companies which can successfully target the profitable millennial market, have an opportunity to earn a share of a growing market, reducing reliance on uncertain alcohol sales whilst increasing profit margins, ensuring a fruitful future for drinks manufacturers.

 For more information on changes and innovation within the beverage industry, please read our free guide.